Do I need to read music as a gigging pianist?

 How I Play

 I am a consummate reader, first and foremost, thus having been classically trained, I will play what's on the page.
-Often though with pop songs, what's on the page isn't that great, so in recognizing the chords that are being articulated, I will add extra notes that help make the arrangement sound more interesting.
+Often though with pop songs, what's on the page isn't that great, so in recognizing the chords that are being played, I will add extra notes that help make the arrangement sound more interesting.

 People will often say that when I play songs, they have all this flare to them, and it's not some magical power.
 I just add notes to the songs utilizing the chords they're made of to make them more interesting.
 I never do this with classical music such as Feur Elise or Rondo Alla Turca.
 Only for songs either from the radio or a movie.
 With music like that, anything to make the piece sound more virtuosic and exciting is fair game.